TL;DR - Quick Answer

 - • 10% early withdrawal penalty if under age 59½

-- • Potential audit and additional penalties
+- • Audit risk and further penalties

 - • 24/7 armed security and surveillance